nemomobile-ux/nemomobile-ux.github.io/_posts/2022-06-24-nemomobile-in-june-2022.md

 ![](/images/2022-06-24-nemomobile-in-june-2022/linguist.png){: height="400"}
 ![](/images/2022-06-24-nemomobile-in-june-2022/transifex.png){: height="400"}

-It turned out that Transifex ISO Standard and [Unicode CDLR](https://community.transifex.com/t/important-update-languages-plural-rules/2832) data than Qt Linguist which includes that [feature](https://bugreports.qt.io/browse/QTBUG-101214) in Qt 6.4 which is planned to be released in September this year.
+It turned out that Transifex is using newer ISO Standard and [Unicode CDLR](https://community.transifex.com/t/important-update-languages-plural-rules/2832) data than Qt Linguist which includes that [feature](https://bugreports.qt.io/browse/QTBUG-101214) in Qt 6.4 which is planned to be released in September this year.

 As a consequence, Transifex considered the translation reimported from GitHub as incomplete and discarded it.